What Is Python concurrent.futures? (with examples)

 1. Each letter's mailing process started almost simultaneously because multiple threads were running the mail_letter() function concurrently.
 You can see that the "Started mailing letter" messages were printed in order (A, B, C, D, E), but with different random durations.

-2. The mailing process for each letter finished at different times, depending on the randomly assigned duration.
+2. The mailing process for each letter is finished at different times, depending on the randomly assigned duration.
 This is evident from the "Finished mailing letter" messages, which were not printed in the original order (A, B, C, D, E).
 Instead, the letters with shorter durations finished earlier.

 3. The Mailing Results section displays the results of the mailing process, which are returned in the same order as the input letters (A, B, C, D, E).
-The executor.map() method ensures that the results are ordered according to the input sequence, even though the tasks finished at different times.
+The executor.map() method ensures that the results are ordered according to the input sequence, even though the tasks are finished at different times.
 This is why you see the results as "Letter A mailed", "Letter B mailed", and so on, in the original order.

 In summary, the output demonstrates how the ThreadPoolExecutor and the executor.map() method enabled the mail_letter() function to run concurrently for each letter, starting the tasks almost simultaneously and finishing them depending on their randomly assigned durations.
 The final results are displayed in the same order as the input letters, thanks to the executor.map() method.